 Even though distributed task management is seeing increased favorability among companies, it is in fact an age old idea.
 From battles throughout history to the most basic cogs in the foundation of news coverage, one truth has been due to distributed task management: What one person can do, a team can do better and faster.

-Today, distributed work management has been adopted through virtual teams.
+Today, distributed work management and various task management software have been through adopted by virtual teams.
 With globalization ensuring world economies are closely integrated, most organizations are left with no option but to facilitate a distributed work environment – often through virtual teams.
 Of course, there are benefits as well as limitations to this form of management.

 “Fragmented Tasks” Benefits: